Brain Injury Symptoms After a Car Accident

 Essentially, three separate processes work to damage the brain, including bruising or bleeding, tearing, and swelling.

 If an individual is involved in an auto accident involving sudden and violent forces, such as head-on, broadside, or rear-end collision causing a quick and sudden stop, the soft tissue of the brain is pushed against the hard bone of the skull.
 As a result, the brain tissue is squished against the bone of the skull, and blood vessels may rupture.
 When blood vessels burst and tear, they release blood into sections of the brain in an uncontrolled and unusual manner.
 A flood of blood within the brain causes injury and often various detrimental cognitive symptoms.Brain Bleed After a Car Accident

 The major problem of a flood of blood caused by a tear or rupture of the brain is that there is no room for this extra blood.
 The skull, being bone, is incapable of expanding, so the blood begins to press on other areas such as the softer brain tissue.
 Brain tissue is very delicate and will malfunction, stop working altogether, and may even die off if pressured.
 With excessive amounts of bleeding in the brain, the additional pressure will make critical areas of the brain stop working.
 Areas that control such vital functioning such as breathing or heart rate.What are the Signs and Symptoms of a Brain Bleed?

-Someone in an auto accident could seem perfectly normal immediately after a crash, but as the internal brain bleeding progressives and worsens, a life or death situation could develop, literally within a couple hours.
-Important symptoms to notice is confusion, nausea or a headache.
-If you have these signs or symptoms of a brain injury or notice them in someone recently involved in a car accident, immediately seek proper medical care from a professional.
+Someone in an auto accident could seem perfectly normal immediately after a crash, but as the internal brain bleeding progressives and worsens, a life or death situation could develop, literally within a couple of hours.
+Common brain bleed symptoms include confusion, nausea, or headache.
+If you have experienced these brain bleed symptoms from a head injury or see them in someone recently involved in a traumatic accident, seek immediate treatment from a medical professional.